GoodNews-MKS-39/Greenfield/README.md

   -> git checkout -b feat3  OR  -> git checkout -b bug11

-3. Make changes and commit to your feature branch.
+3. Make changes and stage them for a commit to your feature branch.

   -> git add -p